chirs241097/QMidiPlayer/doc/APIdoc.md

 destruction of the resulting structure as the core will handle it.
 Read 5.1 for more details.
 After reading each event, you should call qmpPluginAPI::callEventReaderCB to invoke event reader callbacks and process their requests.
+If a file not supported by the reader is provided, this function should return a CMidiFile* whose `valid` field is `false`.
 - `virtual void discardCurrentEvent()=0`
 Only called by event reader callbacks.
 Expected behavior: Sets the discard flag for the last event you have read.